vaskopavic/vaskopavic.com/src/pages/blog/exploring-sessions-in-nestjs.md

 ---
 title: Exploring Sessions in NestJS
-description: Learn how to leverage sessions in NestJS using the 'express-session' package to enhance user authentication, store user-specific data, prevent data loss, and ensure security in your applications.
-Follow along as we set up a session middleware and demonstrate the importance of sessions with a real-world example.
+description: Unravel the power of NestJS sessions using the 'express-session' package.
+Elevate user authentication, secure data storage, and prevent loss in your apps.
 layout: "@/layouts/article.astro"
 thumbnail: /blog/nestjs_thumbnail.jpg
 category: Blog